pebreo/pebreo.github.io/endgame/partX-why.md

 ## TLDR
 A convergence of technologies can help birth a new human era.
 It will be possible to achieve infinite growth in population and wealth.
-Marrying social and material gain using new money would make it possible by having the right incentives.
+Marrying social and material gain using a new money would make it possible by giving the right incentives.

 ## Next chapter
 [Part B: What would happen if it worked](https://pebreo.github.io/endgame/partY-what.html)